-A lot of people ask, “How can I SEO my site?”
-Here, we break it down to the basics of how to do just that.
-Keep in mind that this is merely an overview that you can use to get an idea of what needs to be done to your website.
+In today’s post, we break down the very basics of how to optimize your site.
+Keep in mind that this is an overview to get an idea of what needs to be done to your website; this is not the whole kit n’ caboodle.
 Once you have ascertained the areas that need work, create a campaign that outlines how you plan to touch up those areas.

 Step 1: Keyword Research & Analysis

 The keywords and phrases you use are the basis of your entire SEO campaign.
-Get them wrong, and no matter how much work you do, you can lose a lot of potential customers.
+Get them wrong, and no matter how much work you do, you can miss out on a lot of potential customers.
 Keyword research allows you to find out how your visitors find information and a better understanding of how to focus your content.

 A few basic ideas to understand before starting research and analysis:

-- “Geo-targeted” simply means adding your area.
-If you choose to geo-target, you must also decide whether you want to geo-target your immediate area (such as zip code), city, state or country.
+“Geo-targeting” simply means targeting specific areas.
+If you choose to geo-target, you must also decide where you want to (such as zip code, city, state or country).

-- Although the difference isn’t as large as it used to be to search engines, there is still a difference between singular and plural keywords.
 When researching keywords, pay attention to which version has more people searching for it.
-However, don’t forget to look at whether you can naturally use the form you choose.
+However, don’t forget to look at whether you can naturally use the form you chose.

-- The order of words in the search term matters.
-When doing your research, pay attention to how your keyword tools list the words.
-Some always list them in alphabetical order.
+Although this point has been argued about, the order of words in the search term does matter.
+Lesson 1.5 of Google’s “Power Searching with Google” course tells users that word order matters in the results they receive.
+If it matters to what users see, it matters what marketers use.
 The closer to the beginning of a title, description or heading, the more prominence (or weight) a word will have to the search engines.

 Example: Someone searching for “golf” may be looking for courses, clubs, shoes or clothes.

-Example: “golf courses, Mississippi” or “golf clubs, Mississippi”
+Example: “golf courses, California” or “golf clubs, California”

 The easy part of keyword research is creating a list of possible, relevant keywords to use.
 You know your industry, or should, and you know what your site will be about, or should.
 The hard part comes when you start researching to find out what terms the visitors use.
 Remember, most are laymen – that’s why they’re looking for you.